-Where I live, if you blink in late October you’ll swear Fall lasted only a few minutes!
-I guess that’s why folks here revere it and why I felt compelled to capture autumn moments the other morning when I knew snow would cover all the pretty color too soon.
-Inspirational Gratitude Quotes & Quiet November Morning Autumn Mood invites you into a mood of orange fallen leaves and golden beams of Thanksgiving as we inch closer to the holiday.
+Where I live, if you blink in mid November, you’ll swear autumn lasted only five minutes!
+I guess that’s why folks here revere it and why I am often compelled to capture autumn moments.
+In the few days since I created this post, the landscape morphed into something new.
+An overnight snowfall has ushered in a serene mood.
+Inspirational Gratitude Quotes & Soaking Up These Fleeting Autumn Vibes invites you to orange fallen leaves and golden beams of Thanksgiving as we inch closer to the holiday.

 Gratitude’s Relationship to Joy